-Discretionary leave to remain is part of the legacy route of being granted leave to remain in the UK, based outside the Immigration Rules and on most cases considering your human rights grounds.
+Discretionary leave to remain was previously part of the legacy route of being granted leave to remain in the UK, based outside the Immigration Rules and on most cases considering your human rights grounds.
 Most of the "human rights" based applications are now considered under Appendix FM, Part 7 of the Immigration Rules or LOTR, however there are still applications being considered under this concessionary policy.

 Please note if you are part of the transitional arrangement, then contact our team on 0207 237 3388 or e-mail us your case details to firstname.lastname@example.org.

 Discretionary Leave (DL) applies in both asylum and non-asylum cases applying from within the UK.
-DL cannot be applied for from abroad.
+DL cannot be applied for abroad.
 It is intended to cover exceptional and compassionate circumstances and, as such, should be used sparingly.
 DL is granted outside the Immigration Rules in accordance with Home Office policy set out in their instruction.
-It must not be granted where a person qualifies for asylum or humanitarian protection (HP) or for family or private life reasons.
+It must not be granted where a person qualifies for asylum or humanitarian protection (HP) or other family or private life reasons.

 The Immigration Rules are designed to cover the vast majority of circumstances in which migrants will be granted leave because they are entitled to remain in the UK.
 However, there are a small number of Home Office policies that recognise there may be individuals who do not meet the requirements of the Immigration Rules, but there are nonetheless exceptional and/or compassionate reasons for allowing them to remain here.
 There is a separate policy on when to grant leave to remain outside the rules for Article 8 reasons based on exceptional circumstances for those who fail to meet the family and private life Immigration Rules.